SethDrake/zapret2/docs/manual.en.md

 You should also not expect highly complex strategy selection algorithms from blockcheck.
 Shell scripts are not a full-fledged programming language and lack the tools to work with complex data structures.
 Shell programming often becomes a struggle when dealing with complex data, as it must somehow be recorded into a linear set of environment variables.

 blockcheck2 works on all supported platforms: Linux, FreeBSD, OpenBSD, and Windows.
-On Windows, the easiest way to use it is through the [win bundle](https://github.com/bol-van/zapret-win-bundle)-a minimal cygwin system pre-configured for zapret.
+On Windows, the easiest way to use it is through the [win bundle](https://github.com/bol-van/zapret-win-bundle) - a minimal cygwin system pre-configured for zapret.

 ## DNS check